 Here are the ingredients you’ll need for this granola(picture below).
 The bag on the right is the Puffed Brown Rice Cereal.
 I buy mine at Walmart for $1, but you can also find it at health food stores, though sometimes it’s a little more.
 Coconut oil I buy at health food stores and only when it’s on sale because it’s expensive!
 Did you know that coconut oil is also fantastic for your skin(if you’re not allergic to coconut of course).
 I got rid of the vaseline and started using this because my kids got eczema with the really dry climate here in Utah.
 Also, for this recipe you could substitute another favorite oil if you don’t have coconut oil.
-The sucanant(the brown grainy stuff in the white container) I get from health food stores, the vanilla, natural peanut butter and maple syrup come from Costco(I usually get my salt there too, but the one pictured is not from costco), and oats I buy in bulk(50 lbs because we make lots of the other granola) when stores are having case lot sales, though I’m not sure that would work outside of Utah.
+The coconut sugar I get from health food stores or Walmart, the vanilla, natural peanut butter and maple syrup come from Costco(I usually get my salt there too, but the one pictured is not from costco), and oats I buy in bulk(50 lbs because we make lots of the other granola) when stores are having case lot sales, though I’m not sure that would work outside of Utah.
 Or I buy it from the LDS food storage cannery building.
-The peanuts we buy in a bag in their shells because Scott and the kids like to shell them and eat them as a snack, so that’s what we used for this.
+The peanuts we buy either from the bulk section at Sprouts, or sometimes in a bag from anywhere in their shells because Scott and the kids like to shell them and eat them as a snack, so that’s what we used for this.
 Sorry all the detail on the ingredients but when people are just getting started with whole foods, a lot of times it’s helpful to know where to go to get the food and for the best price.

-Preaheat your oven to 325 degrees.
-Take out a rimmed baking sheet and line it with with parchment paper.
-In a large mixing bowl, measure the oats and rice cereal and set it aside.
+Preaheat your oven to 250 degrees.
+Take out a rimmed baking sheet and line it with with parchment paper or silpat.
+In a large mixing bowl, measure the oats, chopped peanuts and rice cereal and set it aside.

-Melt the coconut oil with the maple syrup in a 2c or larger glass measuring dish.
+Melt the coconut oil with the maple syrup in a saucepan or in a 2c or larger glass measuring dish.
 Why?
 Because coconut oil will solidify if it’s under 76 degrees so when you mix it in with pure maple syrup that’s cold from being in your fridge, you’ll get some solid chunks.
 In the summer at my house, our coconut oil is liquid, but the rest of the year it firms up.
-Add the peanut butter, salt and sucanat to the glass measuring dish and whisk together.
+Add the peanut butter, salt and coconut sugar to the glass measuring dish and whisk together.

 Crunchy Peanut Butter Granola